 \subsection{RMA General Description}

-RMA is a one-sided communication model in MPI~\cite{Dinan2016}, introduced in MPI-2, that enables one rank (\textit{origin}) to directly read from or write to the memory of another rank (\textit{target}) without requiring immediate synchronization.
-This reduces communication overhead and is particularly effective for dynamic communication patterns.
+RMA is a one-sided communication model introduced in MPI-2~\cite{Dinan2016}, that enables one rank (\textit{origin}) to directly read from or write to the memory of another rank (\textit{target}) without requiring immediate synchronization.
+This reduces communication overhead, making it particularly interesting for dynamic communication patterns.
 RMA is built around three key components: memory windows (shared memory regions), remote operations (\textit{Put}/\textit{Get}), and synchronization mechanisms that control access and ensure consistency through well-defined communication \textit{epochs}.
 An \textit{epoch} defines the time interval during which an \textit{origin} process is allowed to perform operations on the memory windows of \textit{target} processes.
-Among the available memory access models, the passive model is especially suitable for reconfigurations, as it allows access to a target's memory without its active participation.
-For a more in-depth explanation of how One-Sided communications works, refer to the MPI standard~\cite{mpi40}.
+Among the available memory access models, the passive model is especially suitable for redistributions, as it enables access to a target's memory without requiring its active participation.
+For a more in-depth explanation of how one-sided communication works, refer to the MPI standard~\cite{mpi40}.

-Listing~\ref{code:def_mpi_rma} shows the primary functions for performing transfers using the passive model within the context of reconfigurations.
-So functions \textit{Win\_create} and \textit{Win\_free} create and release a window, respectively, and are collective, blocking operations for all processes within the associated communicator.
-On the other hand, the function \textit{Get} allows data to be read from a window, whereas the functions \textit{Lock} and \textit{Unlock} open and close an epoch on a specific \textit{target}.
+Listing~\ref{code:def_mpi_rma} shows the primary functions for performing transfers using the passive model in the context of redistributions.
+The \textit{Win\_create} and \textit{Win\_free} functions create and release a window, respectively.
+Both are collective, blocking operations for all processes within the associated communicator.
+On the other hand, the \textit{Get} function allows data to be read from a window, whereas the \textit{Lock} and \textit{Unlock} functions open and close an epoch on a specific \textit{target}.